 The heart of the Aberdeen Centre, housed in a former Aberdeen school building purchased and redeveloped by an artists’ cooperative in 1993, is its 150-seat performance hall.
 A variety of productions are presented, including dance performances, literary demonstrations, visual arts events, plays, musical productions, film screenings, lectures and receptions associated with arts and culture.
 Theatre troupe L’Escaouette, entirely dedicated to the creation of original works and founded in 1978 by University of Moncton dramatic arts graduates, performed in this space until 2004, before moving into larger premises located close-by.
 Many poetry evenings have also left their enchanted ghosts in this hall.

 After the building was acquired, the members of the cooperative chose French as the “official language” of this new space, dedicated to the creation, collaboration, dissemination and promotion of Acadian artists who put down roots at the centre.
 In a city like Moncton where the majority of the population is Anglophone, this kind of public space where artists could create and share in French was vital to consolidating the Acadian identity and developing a sense of belonging.
 This symbolic dimension has contributed to extending the influence of the Aberdeen Centre throughout the Maritimes.
 Today, the centre is increasingly looking to play the role of mediator between Moncton’s Francophone and Anglophone communities, thanks to the Acadian artistic community’s dynamism and confidence.
-For example, while French is always predominant in the centre’s activities, advertising concerning these initiatives is bilingual.
+For example, while French is always predominant in the centre’s activities, advertising of these initiatives is bilingual.

 Benefits of the Aberdeen Cultural Centre